-It so happened that when I got my first Pentax 67 many years ago it was equipped with this lens.
-Eventually this led to a decade-long “love affair” with the Pentax 67 system.
+It so happened that when I got my first Pentax 67 many years ago it was equipped with Pentax 67 90mm F2.8 lens.
+Eventually, this led to a decade-long “love affair” with the Pentax 67 system.

 And now I think that it is for the best that I started shooting with this particular lens which turned out to be truly universal.
 And still remains such.